I will be arriving after you are closed. How do I get a backcountry permit?

 Do you have topo maps for sale?

 National Geographic topo maps of the park are usually available for purchase in the park's two visitors centers.
-In 2020, however, the visitor centers are likely to be closed due to COVID-19 restrictions.
+Go to visitor centers for hours and locations.

 Is there cell service in the park?

 Cell reception in the park is spotty.
 It depends on your location and your provider.
 Do not rely on being able to use your phone.